HackUnit/UFOs/README.md

 - First, build out an even more robust search system.
 Have something that does pop up when no results are found, provide a drop down instead of having to rely on users typing in specific criteria and in general provide error support as ways to make the search system more robust.

 - Secondly, the data can not only be expanded upon; it can also be further transformed before it is even loaded as to not have any lowercase values.
-The lowercase values for the criteria, except the comments, give off an un-professional feel and make it difficult if a user accidentally capitalizies their criteria.
+The lowercase values for the all of the criteria, except the comments, give off an un-professional feel and make it difficult if a user accidentally capitalizies their criteria.
 This will also further help the validity of the final webpage.